MicrosoftDocs/Viva/Viva/solutions/yume.md

 ### Set working hours and days for users mailbox settings

+We recommend the working hours and days to be set for the users who will be using the application for more accurate working hours calculations.
 For information on how to set working hours and days for user mailbox settings, see [Set-MailboxCalendarConfiguration](/powershell/module/exchange/set-mailboxcalendarconfiguration).

-### Publish the Yume application to the organization app catalog

-For more information on how to publish the Yume application to the organization app catalog, see [Embed a canvas app as personal app in Teams](/power-apps/teams/embed-teams-app).
+If not set, a default value of 45 hours will be used.

 ## Create the Power Automate flows for nudging